Cronxy/miwu2696-tracker/README.md

 14. Global scope of defining a array.
 In delete button event listener, console log shown error of albumList isn't defined
 <!-- see doc for detailed explanations -->

+15. Using animate.css for overlay content open/close for better user experience and also make the website more interesting to interact with. (https://github.com/daneden/animate.css)